Home Compare CNM vs GWW

 Core & Main vs W.W.
 Grainger: Which Stock Looks Stronger in 2026?

 W.W.
-Grainger holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Grainger holds the cleaner structural position, with the lead spread across profitability and stability.
 Core & Main still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — W.W.
 Grainger holds the more constructive position.
 That puts structure and market broadly in agreement — W.W.
 Grainger's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON